ThiagoFazzi/myparcel-voice-assistant/README.md

   You can find the code for the lambda function in the /myParcel/index.js file.
 Note the build.sh file in our root directory - this is used to push the code together with all necessary dependencies to the AWS Lambda.
 This requires that you have AWS CLI installed and configured.
 You can find the instructions for this on https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

-  Once you have AWS CLI configures you can run
+  Once you have AWS CLI configured you can run

   $ bash build.sh yourLambdaFunctionName